JarrettBillingsley/tinysynth/README.md

 ## Compiling

-I'm developing this with the **AVR-GCC toolchain** on Linux.
+I'm developing this with the **AVR-GCC toolchain.** It works on both Linux and macOS for sure.
 I think the assembly syntax, at least the directives, differ from Atmel's official assembler, so it probably can't be compiled with that.

 ## Fuses